-JUST 418 - Internship in Court Services and Correctional Agencies
+JUST 418 - Internship in Court Services and Correctional Agencies 8 hours

-Designed to give students field experience in a variety of correctional agencies including: placement in court services, probation, parole, institutions, and other community programs (adult and juvenile) and serve as a capstone experience.
+Designed to give students field experience in a variety of correctional agencies including: placement in court services, probation, parole, institutions, and other community programs (adult and juvenile).

-Note: Course will involve scheduling times of eight weeks.
+Note: These last two internship courses will involve scheduling times of eight weeks.
 The internship will be under professionally trained personnel.
 A special application procedure is required and must be completed the semester prior to starting the internship.
 Additional information regarding this can be obtained from the Justice Systems Program Office.

-JUST 430 - Senior Seminar 2 hours
+JUST 430 -- Senior Seminar 2 hours

 This course is designed as the capstone experience for the major.
 It provides an overview of the significant concepts and information gained from major courses.
 Students will demonstrate advanced knowledge of relevant research through an individual project.
 Prerequisites: Senior status, completion of Section I major courses other than this senior seminar.
-Approval required by Director of Justice Systems prior to enrollment.
+Students may enroll by obtaining a yellow card from the instructor after completing Section I requirements.